hs2robotics/HS2_SexRobotController/README.md

 - R1 (RY) Roll
 - R2 (RZ) Pitch

-The male's penis in a given HScene is always aligned with the L0 (X) Up/Down axis, and depending on the HScene/animation in Honey Select 2, 3+ specific 'bones' of the female's vagina, anus, breats, mouth, or hands are used to calculate and export the 6DOF information to drive the sex robot.
+The male's penis in a given HScene is always aligned with the L0 (X) Up/Down axis, and depending on the HScene/animation in Honey Select 2, 3+ specific 'bones' of the female's vagina, anus, breasts, mouth, or hands are used to calculate and export the necessary 6DOF information to drive the sex robot.

 The T-Code format and open source sex robots (OSR2, OSR2+, SR6) were all created/developed by TempestVR.
 You can find the full/free open sourced OSR2 here: https://www.patreon.com/posts/osr2-1-year-47041804